amemori98/QCP2024/README.md

 ```

 ### How to Use
-This section will show you how to the quantum simulator program through an example.
+This section will show you how to use the quantum simulator program through an example.

 Creating a quantum register of 3 qubits, initialised to state 0: